 Eye candy for eccentric spirits: that’s Huma, the latest pick from our Frame Catchers.
-The brand turns eyewear into “accessorizable accessories”, as its creator Federica Moretta likes to say.
+The brand turns eyewear into “accessorizable accessories”, as its creator Federica Moretti likes to say.

 The Italian designer comes up with the idea after gaining noteworthy experience in fashion: she studies at IED in Milan and at the School of Visual Arts in New York, collaborates with Borsalino, Jil Sander and MSGM, and works on prestigious catwalks and advertising sets in and outside Italy.

 Then her creative path takes a crucial turn.